Children lost for 40 days in Colombian Amazon found alive

 Defense Minister Ivan Velasquez paid tribute to the various army units’ “unshakeable and tireless” work, as well as to the Indigenous people who took part in the search.

-Army rescuers “immediately took charge of and stabilized” the four siblings, who were to be transferred to San Jose del Guaviare, according to the minister.
+Army rescuers “immediately took charge of and stabilized” the four siblings, who were transferred to San Jose del Guaviare, according to the minister, and then later to Bogota.

-“Tomorrow, depending on their medical assessment and condition, we hope they will be transferred to Bogota, to the military hospital,” Velasquez said.